top of page

 WHITEBOARDS

-We cannot say this enough times.
-Use built-in whiteboards or get an external one like AWW.
+Use built-in virtual whiteboards or get an external one like the one by Miro.

 balloons-1761634_1920.jpg